Texas Wildbuds

 Croptilon hookerianum var. hookerianum, Bastrop State Park, Bastrop Co.
 5727

-Scientific Name Croptilon hookerianum var. hookerianum USDA PLANTS Symbol CROHH
+Scientific Name Croptilon hookerianum var. hookerianum USDA PLANTS Symbol CRHOH

 Common Name Hooker's Scratch-daisy ITIS Taxonomic Serial No. 527522